Looking-glass self: Role in social media

 The negative effects of the looking-glass self can be harmful to the people's mentality.
 According to Zsolt Unoka and Gabriella Vizin's, To See In a Mirror Dimly.
 The Looking-Glass is Self-Shaming in Borderline Personality Disorder, shame is a large factor in the development of Borderline Personality Disorder.
 The feeling of shame and insufficient self-worth comes from traumatic experiences such as abuse, neglect, abandonment, shaming family situations, and harsh upbringing.
-Therefore, the looking-glass self can cause feelings of insufficient self-worth and mental health issues.

 According to Susan Harter's, The Perceived Directionality of the Link Between Approval and Self-Worth: The Liabilities of a Looking Glass Self-Orientation Among Young Adolescents, self-worth in adolescents is based mainly on their peer's approval of them.
 In a world of social media, seeking attention and approval from others is how adolescents determine their self-worth.
 They create an image of themselves they think others will approve of.
 This is in close relation to the concept of the looking glass self.
 Adolescents experience anxiety and depression based on a low opinion of self-worth, and they base this self-worth on other's opinions of them.

-Studies

-The term "looking-glass self" was coined by Cooley after extensive psychological testing in 1902.

 Family study

 In another study in the Journal of Family Psychology in 1998, researchers Cook and Douglas measured the validity of the looking glass self and symbolic interaction in the context of familial relationships.
 The study analyzed the accuracy of a college student's and an adolescent's perceptions of how they are perceived by their parents, surveying mothers, fathers, college students, and adolescents.

-Three areas were investigated: assertiveness, firmness, and cooperation.
-In reference to the three areas, respondents were asked the following: how they behave toward the target, how the target behaves toward them, and how they think they are viewed by the target.
-The study identified the looking glass self as a "metaperception" because it involves "perception of perceptions".
-One of the hypotheses tested in the study was: If "metaperceptions" cause self-perceptions, they will necessarily be coordinated.
-The hypothesis was tested at the individual and relationship levels of analysis.

-Findings

-The study determined that the hypothesis is strongly supported at the individual level for cooperation for both college students and adolescents, but is only partially supported for assertiveness for college students.
-Also, for college students, at the relationship level with their mothers the study supported assertiveness.
-There was an irregular finding regarding firmness in the mother-adolescent relationship that indicated that the firmer adolescents were perceived by their mothers, the less firm they rated themselves in the relationship.
-While there was not strong support of the hypothesis on the relationship level, on the individual level the findings suggest that how college students and adolescents think about themselves is directly correlated to how they think they are perceived by their parents.